What do a candle-lit dinner and an evening walk on the beach have in common?

 Quote: “A relationship, I think, is like a shark.
 You know?
 It has to constantly move forward or it dies.” —Alvy Singer

 Summary: Every relationship has ups and downs—times when things are good and times when they’re bad.
-“Annie Hall” describes the ups and downs of a singer’s relationship to a girl named Annie Hall.
-The story is told from the singer’s point of view, and sometimes even talks directly to the viewer, as he tries to figure out what led to his relationship, and why it seems to have failed.
+“Annie Hall” describes the ups and downs of a comedian’s relationship to a woman named Annie Hall.
+The story is told from the comedian’s point of view, and he sometimes even talks directly to the viewer, as he tries to figure out what led to his relationship, and why it seems to have failed.

 7. “When Harry Met Sally” (1989)